-Consider making both pre- and post-tax Roth contributions to your 403(b) account to help mitigate your tax burden in retirement.
+Consider making both pre-tax and post-tax Roth contributions to your 403(b) account to help mitigate your tax burden in retirement.
 Use this calculator to help you forecast your overall tax burden when you access your savings throughout retirement.

 Employer contributions can only be made with pre-tax money.
 You’ll owe income taxes on these employer contributions and any earnings upon withdrawal.

 You pay taxes on the money you’re contributing before it goes into your 403(b) account.
-However, you pay no taxes on the money and any earnings when you withdraw it from the account in retirement, provided it’s a “qualified distribution” (i.e., you’ve met the other requirements).
+However, you pay no taxes on the money and any earnings when you withdraw it from your account in retirement, provided it’s a “qualified distribution” (i.e., you’ve met the other requirements).